7 Best Practices to Optimize Sitemaps For SEO

 How does a sitemap help with SEO?

-Sitemaps help with SEO by improving discovery, crawl efficiency, and technical clarity.
+Sitemaps can aid with SEO in terms of discovery, crawl efficiency, and technical clarity.

-Google says that submitting a sitemap can help ensure that Google knows about all pages on a site, including URLs that may not be discoverable through normal crawling.
+Google recommends publishing a sitemap to make sure Google knows about all the pages on a site, even URLs that might not be found through conventional scanning.

 • New landing pages